samir-bstb/Fire-Segmentation/README.md

 Data augmentation applied during training: horizontal flip, vertical flip, rotation, brightness/contrast adjustment, and normalization (ImageNet mean/std).

 ---

-## 🚀 Usage

-All notebooks are designed to run on **Google Colab** with GPU acceleration.
-Models and results are automatically saved to Google Drive to avoid re-training on subsequent runs.

 ```python
 # Each notebook follows the same structure: